tjhiry29/SlothBot/README.md

 - Maybe set up an esports live updater (That's going to be hard and lots of work)

 # Installation:
+- Make sure you have the bot setup on your discord developer portal
 - Clone this repo `git clone https://github.com/tjhiry29/SlothBot.git`
 - Install node-opus first. `npm install node-opus` There are probably going to be a bunch of issues, especially on Windows.
 - Install ffmpeg with `sudo apt-get ffmpeg` or [here](ffmpeg.zeranoe.com/builds/)